Beware! Tax Scams of 2016

 In order to better protect yourself from identity theft, keep all tax related information and any other important information regarding your identity secure.

 If you receive a phone call from someone who says they are from the IRS who threatens you with police arrest, deportation, license revocation or other things, hang up.
-Contact a trusted friend or adviser and explain the call and they will help you determine if there is any real merit in it.
+Contact a trusted friend or advisor and explain the call and they will help you determine if there is any real merit in it.
 The IRS will not call you out of the blue.
 Most likely, the caller was a scammer.

 In the same manner, the IRS will not send you an email about a bill or refund by surprise.
 Don’t click any unexpected email claiming to be from the IRS that you are wary of.
 These fake emails may be scams to steal your personal information.